Itsyehia/Library-System---Banque-Misr/README.md

 │
 ├── Pipeline/                         # Contains Jenkins pipeline scripts for CI/CD automation │
-├── DevSecOps/                         # Contains Jenkins pipeline scripts for CI/CD automation │
+├── DevSecOps/                         # Contains Jenkins pipeline scripts for sonarQube and trivy only │
 ├── Library-System---Banque-Misr/     # Main project folder containing the deployment YAML and Flask app │   └── UI/                           # Folder contains the UI for the Flask app